 Kate has successfully competed through 3rd Level Dressage and has trained many horses, including her own Hanoverian, Wilhe, and Lusitano, Echo.
 She has ridden with many well know dressage trainers including: Judi Whipple, Francois Lemaire de Ruffieu, Diana Mukpo, Sabine and Eric Ellinger, Susan Harris, and Klaus Fraessdorf.

 In 2009 Kate founded Positive Power Equines, a full-time teaching and training program which she ran through a local farm.
 She taught students of all ages and abilities, with a focus on dressage, and an emphasis on a happy, harmonious, and balanced horse and rider team.

 In 2010, having continuous saddle fit issues with her horse, Wilhe, Kate began educating herself about saddle fitting.
 She has always held her values in being compassionate and considerate to the horses that she works with.
 These beliefs, plus her own experiences, helped lead her into the profession of saddle fitting.
 She worked with Shedrick English Saddlery as a saddle fitter from 2012 to 2015, representing Saddlery Dresch and Albion Saddler Makers.
 During this time she was also lucky enough to visit Walsall, England to learn directly from Albion Saddler Makers.

-At this point in life Kate owns and operates Ahaso Hill Farm on her quaint family-farm on beautiful Hollister Hill, just a few miles outside of Plainfield Village.
-She continues to teach horseback riding lessons to people of all ages, abilities, and backgrounds; trains her own and others horses; practices yoga (Yoga on the Farm); gardens; makes glass art; and works part-time as a model.
+Now Kate owns and operates Ahaso Hill Farm on her quaint family-farm on beautiful Hollister Hill, just a few miles outside of Plainfield Village.
+She continues to teach horseback riding lessons to people of all ages, abilities, and backgrounds.